- Date : 06/08/2023

 What are the benefits of holding multiple insurance policies?

-Firstly, it is a hedge against claim rejection.
-While full disclosure is usually all that’s needed to ensure your claim is accepted, things can go awry.
-The last thing you would want is your family not receiving financial support in your absence.
-You can spread your risk by taking more than one policy from different insurers with different claim settlement ratios.
+First, it is a hedge against claim rejection.
+While full disclosure is usually all that’s needed to ensure your death claim is accepted, things can go awry.
+The last thing you would want is your family not receiving the insurance claim in your absence.
+You can spread your risk by taking 2 life insurance policies or perhaps more from different insurers with different claim settlement ratios.

 Secondly, it will help you with milestone based protection planning.
 You take life insurance based on your dependents.
 For important life events like marriage, birth of your children, their education, or the purchase of a house, you may want your policies to be reviewed and/or restructured.
 So let’s say you have to replay a 30 lakh loan in 20 years.
 Rather than taking a 1 crore policy for 30 years, why not take a 30 lakh policy for 20 years and a 70 lakh policy for 20 years?

 Word of advice

-It goes without saying that taking more than one policy also means you’ll be paying an additional premium.
+While we can claim 2 term insurance from two companies, it goes without saying that taking more than one policy also means an additional premium.
 Thus, this decision has to be planned properly.
+Analyse your finances and prioritise your needs, taking into account the most important ones first.

-Secondly, it may be cumbersome to have to keep track of multiple policies, but this is not a process you can afford to do away with.
+Secondly, it may be cumbersome to keep track of 2 or more life insurance policies, but this is not a process you can afford to do away with.

 You can purchase as many insurance policies as you want depending upon your financial needs and life situation.
 All you need to keep in mind is that the policies you hold contribute significantly towards your personal goals.